 It’s easy for students to forget to show kindness, especially in the gray days of winter.
 Joanne Emery shares a powerful picture book called Two Sandals, Four Feet by Karen Lynn Williams and Khadra Mohammed and illustrated by Doug Chayka.
 She includes a list of additional titles to inspire kindness in your classroom all year long.
 If you love discovering new books, you’ll appreciate this list!

 When Gigi McAllister says the library is a place for everyone, she means everyone!
-As a child Gigi did not like reading, so she is passionate about creating a space where everyone feels like they belong in the library.
+As a child Gigi did not like reading, so she is passionate about creating a space in the library where everyone feels like they belong.

 Mallory Messenger suggests three instructional moves to provide time and space for students to show their brilliance.
 This is a must-read for anyone who wants to position students to learn.